pedroalvesbatista/singularity-admindocs/installation.rst

 Mac
 ---

-To use Singularity Desktop for macOS (Beta Preview):
+To use Apptainer Desktop for macOS (Beta Preview):

 Download a Mac installer package `here
 <https://www.sylabs.io/apptainer-desktop-macos/>`__.

-Singularity is also available via Vagrant (installable with `Homebrew <https://brew.sh>`_ or manually) or with the Singularity Desktop for macOS (Alpha Preview).
+Apptainer is also available via Vagrant (installable with `Homebrew <https://brew.sh>`_ or manually) or with the Apptainer Desktop for macOS (Alpha Preview).

 To use Vagrant via Homebrew: